SamparkBhol/Qiskit-Quantum-Code-Snippets/README.md

 ## Contribution to Open Source

-This project contributes to the Qiskit open source community by creating a comprehensive repository of practical code snippets that cover a wide range of quantum computing topics.
+This repo I made strives to contribute to the Qiskit open source community by creating a comprehensive repository of practical code snippets that cover a wide range of quantum computing topics.
 By providing clear and accessible examples of quantum operations, algorithms, and visualization techniques, it serves as a valuable resource for both beginners and experienced practitioners.
 The repository not only facilitates learning and experimentation with Qiskit but also invites community collaboration by being well-structured for easy expansion and contributions.
 This initiative enriches the available educational materials, supports the growth of the quantum computing ecosystem, and fosters a collaborative environment within the Qiskit community.

 ## Repository Structure